kuanpern/alerter_server/README.md

 ## Alerter server
 A really simple server to register alert message; send hourly/daily email to user, or send real-time message to slack.

+Note (2023-06-18): This repository is not maintained anymore.
+One should use better supported system (e.g. [Sentry](https://develop.sentry.dev/self-hosted/)) for this use case.

 ### Installation (Server side)
 ```
 $ sudo apt-get install virtualenv python-mysqldb python3-dev libmysqlclient-dev gcc